 It is time to have a serious conversation about stewardship.
 Specifically, we must talk about giving and pledges.
 St. Paul's has always had a passive approach to pledging.
-Passive means we send out a letter.

-Maybe we send out a reminder letter.
-Many years ago, we conducted follow up phone calls, but we have not made personal phone calls about stewardship since our capital campaign in 2012.
+Passive means personal phone calls about stewardship since our capital campaign in 2012.
 Our pledge campaigns are passive.

-At this time, we have an active roster of 167 families.
+Currently, we have an active roster of 167 families.
 We have received 86 pledges for 2024.
-There means 81 families, considered active by our standards of membership, have not pledged.
+There are 81 families, considered active by our standards of membership, that have not pledged.
 The number in the previous year, 2022, was the similar, 82.
 If you consider the families who pledged in 2023, but not yet in 2024, and are still involved, we are missing \$25,000 from potential pledges.